sharath-psh/gitbook-python/programming/intques.md

 ## Basics

 * Why Python?
 What is the version you’re working on?

-  76.What is type casting?
+* What is type casting?

-  75.How do you convert the data from one type to another type?
+* How do you convert the data from one type to another type?

 * Differentiate b/w List & Tuple.
 * Can we perform indexing on sets?